RedisLabs/redisraft/docs/Introduction.md

 These deployments do not offer a strong consistency guarantee, since they trade it for better performance and availability.
 To be sure, there are certain controls, such as the `WAIT` command, that provide better consistency assurances, but these controls aren't designed to elevate traditional Redis deployments to the level of strong consistency.

-Strong consistency implies that acknowledged writes will be immediately visible to all readers.
+Strong consistency implies that acknowledged writes will be immediately visible to all readers and that writes will not be lost once acknowledged.

-Traditional Redis deployments, and, indeed, most database systems, trade strong consistency guarantees for improved performance and greater availability.
+Traditional Redis deployments trade strong consistency guarantees for improved performance and greater availability.
 RedisRaft was created for those occasions where strong consistency is required.

 ## What can RedisRaft do?